-In conversations with others in our community, through the work we do, and our own exploration and professional development, we’ve compiled the following list of learning and development trends that we feel have the most relevance for 2018 and beyond.
+In conversations with others in our community, through the work we do, and our own exploration and professional development, we’ve compiled the following list of L&D trends that we feel have the most relevance for 2018 and beyond.

 - Video and Interactive Video